igor04/acts_has_many/README.md

 company.destroy # => true

-# this situation with delete_id best way is "company.delete" because you miss recheck actuality
+# this situation with delete_id best way is "company.delete" because you miss unnecessary check actuality
 ```

 ### has_many_update_through used with has_many :through and get array parameters